Best fitness trackers for cyclists iMore 2021

-Let's be real, the market is saturated with tons of different kinds of smartwatches and activity trackers, and some of them are better at tracking certain types of activities than others.
-When it comes to cycling, we've researched tracking every rotation, mapping routes, performance stats, and more.
-Our pick for the best fitness tracker for cyclists is the teched-out Apple Watch 6.
-It's top of its class when it comes to features and technology, and it's excellent at tracking all of your cycling stats and needs.
-Whatever you're looking for in a cycling fitness tracker, we've got you covered with this list of the best fitness trackers for cyclists.
+Let's be real; the market is saturated with tons of different smartwatches and activity trackers.
+However, some of them are better at tracking certain types of activities than others.
+When it comes to cycling, the best options track every rotation, map routes, and obtain accurate performance stats.
+Our pick for the best fitness tracker for cyclists is the feature-heavy Apple Watch Series 6.
+It's top of its class, and it's excellent at tracking all of your cycling stats and needs.
+Whatever you're looking for in a fitness tracker, we've got you covered.

 - Best overall: Apple Watch Series 6 - RED

-- Best Value Fitness Tracker: Fitbit Charge 4
+- Best value fitness tracker: Fitbit Charge 4 - Black/Black

-- Best Bike Computer: Garmin Edge 830 Performance GPS Cycling/Bike Computer
+- Best bike computer: Garmin Edge 130 Plus GPS Cycling/Bike Computer

 - Best durable: Garmin Instinct - Tundra